House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide – Choosing the Best 5.25 Inch Car Speakers

 So how do you determine which set of speakers is right for you?
-With so many similarities between many of these, it’s hard to really zero in on what you need.
+With so many similarities, it’s hard to zero in on what you need.

-But there are several factors you should consider before making your purchase.
-Let’s talk about them.
+However, there are several factors you should consider before making your purchase, which we’ll discuss below.

 Size and Shape

 Speakers normally come in one of two shapes: round and oblong.
-You need to think about which shape will actually fit in your car to prevent buying something you can’t use.
+You need to consider which shape will fit in your car to prevent buying something you can’t use.
 You will find that some companies make speakers in decorative shapes, but we recommend you steer clear of those entirely.
 They’re just gimmicks.

 Also, you need to ensure you get the right size.
 A 5.25-inch car speaker isn’t necessarily 5.25.
-That measure refers primarily to the speaker component itself—not necessarily the housing around it.
+That measurement refers primarily to the speaker component, not necessarily the housing around it.
 To be safe, it’s always best to measure your car’s available space before buying.
-If possible, find a template of the speaker you’re planning to buy in order to get the most accurate results.
+If possible, find a template of the speaker you plan to buy to get the most accurate results.

 Construction Materials